MateuszBurak/task-list/README.md

 ![Animated gif of the site and its functions](images/taskListBasicAnimation2.gif)

-If you want to remove the task from the list altogether, simply press the button to the right of the desired task
+If you want to remove the task from the list altogether, simply press the button to the right of the desired task.

 ![Animated gif of the site and its functions](images/taskListBasicAnimation3.gif)